Vitex agnus-castus, chaste tree: planting, growing, pruning

 - Cut them in half

-- Plant cuttings in buckets filled with potting compost and sand
+- Plant the cuttings in buckets filled with potting compost and sand

-- Plant out cuttings in open ground from following spring
+- Plant out cuttings in open ground the following spring

-With its fragrant flowering combining freshness and simplicity and with its moderate size, the Vitex agnus-castus is suitable for large and small gardens, as a specimen, at the back of a perennial border or grouped in informal hedges, or even in a container.
-It pairs easily with all kinds of plants in a natural garden or a coastal garden because it tolerates sea spray well.
+With its fragrant flowering combining freshness and simplicity and with its modest dimensions, Vitex agnus-castus is suitable for large and small gardens, planted as a specimen, at the back of a perennial border or grouped in informal country hedges, or even in a container.
+It pairs easily with all sorts of plants in a natural garden or a seaside garden as it tolerates sea spray well.

-It works wonders as a flowering hedge when mixed with all types of flowering bushes such as Ceanothus (California lilac), weigelias, a smoke tree, altheas, lavateras and other bushes such as buddleias.
+It is wonderful in a flowering hedge mixed with all types of flowering bushes such as Ceanothus or Californian lilac, weigelias, a smoke bush, Althaeas, lavateras and other shrubs such as Buddleias.

-Its bushy silhouette helps fill out a natural shrub-and-perennial border, adding plenty of charm.
-Position it in the background, for example alongside a Lagerstroemia.
+Its bushy silhouette helps to fill out a natural shrub or perennial border, adding plenty of charm.
+Place it at the back, for example alongside a Lagerstroemia.

-In the foreground of a shrub border, modest-sized chaste trees pair well with oleanders, dwarf buddleias, or with Tamarix.
+In the foreground of a shrub border, modest-sized chaste trees go well with oleanders, dwarf buddleias or with Tamarix.

-In the back of a mixed sunny perennial border, it lightens the whole and blends easily with salvias, Alcea rosea, Achillea millefolium, summer asters, Nepetas, lupins, Oriental poppies, Echinacea, creating lush, generous displays.
+In the middle ground of a mixed border of full-sun perennials, it lightens the whole and mixes easily with sages, Alcea rosea, Achillea millefolium, summer asters, Nepetas, lupins, Oriental poppies, echinaceas, creating abundant, generous displays.

-Larger specimens form magnificent backdrops for old garden or English roses.
+Larger specimens make magnificent backdrops for old-fashioned or English roses.

-It ranks among the garden’s finest blues; create a blue-themed border by pairing it with butterfly bushes such as ‘Adonis Blue’ or ‘Blue Chip’, and with blue-flowering perennials like Delphiniums, Knautia arvensis, Echinops, Perovskia, a Salvia nemorosa or Verbena bonariensis, or a Lupinus ‘The Governor’.
+It offers one of the garden’s finest blues — create a blue-themed border by pairing it with Butterfly bushes ‘Adonis Blue’, ‘Blue Chip’, and blue-flowering perennials such as Delphiniums, Knautia arvensis, Echinops, Perovskia, a Salvia nemorosa or Verbena bonariensis, or a Lupinus ‘The Governor’.

-With its blue, pink or white flowering it features in romantic scenes punctuated by tufts of lavenders and grasses such as Miscanthus, together with clematis, campanulas, Thalictrum.
-In blue/yellow combinations, set it against snowberries, yellow daylilies, drought-tolerant euphorbias, St John’s wort and shrubby potentillas.
+With blue, pink or white flowering it appears in romantic scenes punctuated by clumps of lavender and grasses such as Miscanthus, together with clematis, campanulas, Thalictrum.
+In blue/yellow combinations, contrast it with Symphorines, yellow daylilies, drought-tolerant euphorbias, St John’s wort and shrubby potentillas.

-Compact varieties are well suited to container culture in containers mixed with hardy geraniums, phlox or dianthus or lavenders.
+Smaller-growing varieties are well suited to container culture mixed with hardy geraniums, phlox or dianthus or lavenders.

 Useful resources

-- Discover our different Vitex varieties in our online nursery: our Vitex varieties
+- Discover our different varieties of Vitex in our online nursery

 - Do you like bushes with blue flowers?
 Discover our article:Â 8 bushes with blue flowers you should have in your garden